Travel Mileage Rates

 SECTION OVERVIEW AND POLICIES

-New York State reimburses employees for business use of privately owned automobiles based on the standard mileage allowance established by the Internal Revenue Service (IRS) and the U.S. General Services Administration (GSA).
+New York State reimburses employees for business use of a personal vehicle based on the standard mileage allowance established by the Internal Revenue Service (IRS) and the U.S. General Services Administration (GSA).
 By adhering to this allowance, reimbursements for mileage are not taxable to the employee.
 Reimbursements above these allowances are taxable to the employee.

 Standard Mileage Rates